Dynamical phase transitions of information flow in random quantum circuits

-To study the scrambled point position, we study various $m<\frac{1}{2}$, as shown in Fig. \ref{fig:Various-Selections-S-M}(b).
-As discussed above, the choice of $\mathcal{S}$ does not affect $\tau_{\mathrm{s}}$.
-Here, we fix the size of $\mathcal{S}$ and place it in the middle of $\mathcal{M}$.
-When $m$ increases, $\tau_{\mathrm{s}}$ also increases linearly $\tau_{\mathrm{s}}(m)=\frac{m}{2}/v_{\mathrm{s}}$.
-Combined with the fixed $\tau_{\mathrm{s}}$ for arbitrary selections of $\mathcal{S}$, this explains why we call the $\tau_{\mathrm{s}}$ point as scrambled.
-Under thermodynamic limit, when reaching $\tau_{\mathrm{s}}$, no information can be retrieved from an arbitrary consecutively selected subsystem of size equal to or smaller than $m$.
-The other subsystem selections of size $m$ are also scrambled because their scrambling process would only be faster.
-One can see this by rearranging the qubits to make them consecutive and the resulting circuit would contain longer-range gates and become more complex.
+The scrambled point's position varies when $m$ changes, as shown in Fig. \ref{fig:Various-Selections-S-M}(b) where we keep $\mathcal{S}$ fixed within $\mathcal{M}$.
+For $m<\frac{1}{2}$, we observe a linear dependence $\tau_{\text{s}}(m)=\frac{m}{2}/v_{\text{s}}$.
+Combined with invariant $\tau_{\text{s}}$ for arbitrary selections of $\mathcal{S}$, this implies that no information can be retrieved from any consecutive subsystem equal to or smaller than $m$ after $\tau_{\text{s}}$.
+Non-consecutively selected subsystems of size $m$ are also scrambled.
+One can see them scrambling faster by rearranging the qubits to make them consecutive and the resulting circuit would contain longer-range gates.
+We note that \textbf{$v_{\text{s}}$} can be directly connected with the entanglement velocity $v_{\mathrm{E}}$ \citep{nahumOperatorSpreadingRandom2018} , as demonstrated by the saturation of the entanglement entropy of $\mathcal{M}$ to its maximum value at $\tau_{\mathrm{s}}$.